openresty/lua-nginx-module/README.markdown

 Test Suite
 ==========

-To run the test suite, you also need the following dependencies:
+The following dependencies are required to run the test suite:

 * Nginx version >= 0.8.54